KiCad/kicad-source-mirror/Documentation/development/tool-framework.md

 When you right-click, you get a menu, which contains an entry for our "create fixed circle" tool and one for the existing "unfill all zones" tool which we added to the menu.
-You can also use `Shift+Ctrl+R` to access the fixed circle action.
+You can also use `Shift+Ctrl+C` to access the fixed circle action.

 Congratulations, you have just created your first KiCad tool!